jube-home/www.jube.io/_pages/learn-more.md

 permalink: /learn-more/
 ---

+Jube empowers organizations with enterprise-grade monitoring capabilities through a powerful combination of real-time processing, artificial intelligence, and automated decision-making.
+Purpose-built for AML, fraud prevention and abuse detection, Jube delivers comprehensive case management in an open-source package.

+* Wholly open-source under AGPLv3 licence.
+* Continuously monitored for vulnerabilities using GitHub CodeQL, ensuring robust security.
+Active maintenance keeps the codebase current and reliable.
+* Built in C# with a streamlined javascript front end.
+Uses open-source dependencies including .NET 9 runtime, Redis, and Postgres.
+Optimized for Linux environments and fully containerizable, thus cloud-agnostic.
+* Implements stateless architecture for horizontal scaling, capable of handling massive workloads.
+Features clear, simple coding patterns that make it accessible for developers to adopt and contribute.

+---

+## Developed for AML and Fraud Detection Transaction Fraud Monitoring

 While transaction monitoring covers a wide range of activities, Jube specifically targets the Anti-Money Laundering ( AML) and Fraud Detection Transaction Monitoring use cases.
 To enhance clarity and precision, the [Jube AML Monitoring Compliance Guidance (pdf)](https://jube.io/JubeAMLMonitoringComplianceGuidance.pdf) has been